Extended precision: IEEE 754 extended-precision formats

-The floating-point units (FPU) on all subsequent x86 processors have supported this format.
-As a result, software can be developed which takes advantage of the higher precision provided by this format.
-William Kahan, a primary designer of the x87 arithmetic and initial IEEE 754 standard proposal notes on the development of the x87 floating point: "An extended format as wide as we dared (80 bits) was included to serve the same support role as the 13 decimal internal format serves in Hewlett-Packard's 10 decimal calculators."
-Moreover, Kahan notes that 64 bits was the widest significand across which carry propagation could be done without increasing the cycle time on the 8087, and that the x87 extended precision was designed to be extensible to higher precision in future processors: "For now the 10-byte Extended format is a tolerable compromise between the value of extra-precise arithmetic and the price of implementing it to run fast; very soon two more bytes of precision will become tolerable, and ultimately a 16 byte format. ...
-That kind of gradual evolution towards wider precision was already in view when IEEE Standard 754 for Floating-Point Arithmetic was framed."
+The IA32, x86-64, and Itanium processors support what is by far the most influential format on this standard, the Intel 80-bit (64-bit significand) "double extended" format, described in the next section.

-The Motorola 6888x math coprocessors and the Motorola 68040 and 68060 processors support this same 64-bit significand extended precision type (similar to the Intel format although padded to a 96-bit format with 16 unused bits inserted between the exponent and significand fields).
-The follow-on Coldfire processors do not support this 96-bit extended precision format.
+The Motorola 6888x math coprocessors and the Motorola 68040 and 68060 processors also support a 64-bit significand extended-precision format (similar to the Intel format, although padded to a 96-bit format with 16 unused bits inserted between the exponent and significand fields, and values with exponent zero and bit 63 one are normalized values).
+The follow-on Coldfire processors do not support this 96-bit extended-precision format.

-The FPA10 math coprocessor for early ARM processors also supports this extended precision type (similar to the Intel format although padded to a 96-bit format with 16 zero bits inserted between the sign and the exponent fields), but without correct rounding.
+The FPA10 math coprocessor for early ARM processors also supports a 64-bit significand extended-precision format (similar to the Intel format although padded to a 96-bit format with 16 zero bits inserted between the sign and the exponent fields), but without correct rounding.

-The x87 and Motorola 68881 80-bit formats meet the requirements of the IEEE 754 double extended format, as does the IEEE 754 128-bit format.
+The x87 and Motorola 68881 80-bit formats meet the requirements of the IEEE 754-1985 double extended format, as does the IEEE 754 128-bit binary format.